BORN SEXY YESTERDAY: Decoding the Enigma of Beauty

 Cast

-Emunah La-PazModel Arist Narrator/ Self
+Emunah La-PazModel /Arist /Narrator/ Self

-Lavender LashayInterviewer/ Businesswoman Portraying Self.
+Lavender LashayInterviewee/ Businesswoman/ Author/ Portraying Self.

-Aleks MontijahWriter and Public Speaker
+Aleks MontijahAuthor and Public Speaker

-Kim CorderInterviewee Model Portraying Self/Improvasation.
+Kim CorderInterviewee/ Model / Actress/ Portraying Self/Improvasation.

 Sabella DawsonInterviewee /Public Speaker and Author

-Carly StoltenbergInterviewee/Improvisation/Actor
+Carly StoltenbergInterviewee/Improvisation/Actor/Model

 Jake StoltenbergInterviewee/Improvsation/ Model/Actress

-Kate StoltenbergImprovsation/ Actor
+Kate StoltenbergImprovsation/ Actor/ Model/Composser

 Malachi K. HubbardInterviewee/ Portraying Self/Actress/Model